jabauer/DAVILA/README.md

 Before you annotate your own schema, play around with the example included in the download.

 You can either run the program from the Processing Development Environment (PDE), or open the index.html file located in the example_applet folder to run it as an applet in a web browser.
-You can luanch DAVILA from the command line by starting processing the path to DAVILA.pde:
+You can launch DAVILA from the command line by starting processing the path to DAVILA.pde:

   `/path/to/processing-1.5.1/processing /path/to/DAVILA/DAVILA.pde`